Configure MQTT broker diagnostics settings

 The validation process checks if the system works correctly by comparing the test results with expected outcomes.
 These outcomes include:

-- The paths messages take through the system.
+- The paths that messages take through the system.

 - The system's timing behavior.